tier4/AWML/docs/contribution/contribution_flow/contribution_flow.md

 ## 1. Report issue

 If you want to add/fix some code, please make the issue at first.
 You should comment and show the issue and show what you want to fix before implementation.

 ## 2. Implementation

 You should fork from autoware-ml to own repository and make new branch.
+Please check [AWML design document](/docs/design/autoware_ml_design.md) before implementation.

 ## 3. Formatting